-- participate in the growth of their firm's revenue, which may increase their compensation from the Operating Allocation and their distributions from the Owners' Allocation; and - control operating expenses, thereby increasing the portion of the Operating Allocation that is available for growth initiatives and compensation.
+- · participate in the growth of their firm's revenue, which may increase their compensation from the Operating Allocation and their distributions from the Owners' Allocation; and - · control operating expenses, thereby increasing the portion of the Operating Allocation that is available for growth initiatives and compensation.

 An Affiliate's managers therefore have incentives to increase revenue (thereby increasing the Operating Allocation and their share of the Owners' Allocation) and to control expenses (thereby increasing the amount of Operating Allocation available for their compensation).
+If actual operating expenses are less than an Affiliate's Operating Allocation, the profits allocated to the managers will increase.
+These profits are referred to as "Minority Interest" on our Consolidated Statements of Income.

 An Affiliate's Operating Allocation is structured to cover its operating expenses.
 However, should actual operating expenses exceed the Operating Allocation, our contractual share of cash under the Owners' Allocation generally has priority over the allocations and distributions to the Affiliate's managers.
 As a result, the excess expenses first reduce the portion of the Owners' Allocation allocated to the Affiliate's managers until that portion is eliminated, before reducing the portion allocated to us.
 Any such reduction in our portion of the Owners' Allocation is required to be paid back to us out of the portion of future Owners' Allocation allocated to the Affiliate's managers.
 Nevertheless, we may agree to adjustments to revenue sharing arrangements to accommodate our business needs or those of our Affiliates if we believe that doing so will maximize the long-term benefits to us.
-In addition, a revenue sharing arrangement may be modified to a profit-based arrangement (as described below) to better accommodate our business needs or those of our Affiliates.
+In addition, a revenue sharing arrangement may be modified to a profit-based arrangement to better accommodate our business needs or those of our Affiliates.

 Certain of our Affiliates operate under profit-based arrangements through which we receive a share of profits as cash flow.
 As a result, we participate fully in any increase or decrease in the revenue or expenses of such firms.
 In these cases, we participate in a budgeting process and generally provide incentives to management through compensation arrangements based on the performance of the Affiliate.
-In recent periods, less than 15% of our earnings have been generated through our profit-based arrangements.
+In recent periods, approximately 15% of our earnings have been generated through our profit-based arrangements.